dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 - And Range of Physical Influence
 - nature of physicality: bound to one location at a time?
+- physical projection of will

 <a name="temporality-causal-origination-state-and-finality" />

 ### [Temporality: Causal Origination, State and Finality](#temporality-causal-origination-state-and-finality)

+- temporal (and extratemporal(?)) projection of will

-- Range of Temporal Influence,
+- Range of Temporal Influence
 - Causal Origination and Finality
   - causal origination
     - birth
     - process spawned by a human-computer interaction

-- the singular being that exists at the end of time?
+- the singular being that exists at the end of time? (roko basilisk)
-  - the beings existing from the beginning of time, who control all life from end to beginning.
+  - the beings who have existed from the beginning of time, who control all life from end to beginning. (remove? spoiler: not original)
+    - perhaps immaterial/extradimensional/metaphysical
+  - if there is a tug-of-war between such entities, then how does such tension manifest itself? who is advantaged?

 <a name="autonomy-sentience-direction-and-will" />